How to Finance Your Tiny Pine Cabin in the US

 Saving for Your Initial Investment

 Lenders often require a larger down payment for non-traditional homes to offset their perceived risk.
 For personal loans, a down payment might not be explicitly required, but having cash on hand for the purchase is always a good idea.
-For RV loans or specialized tiny home mortgages, expect to put down between 10% and 25%.
-A larger down payment can lead to a smaller loan amount and lower monthly payments.
+RV-certified cabins: 10-15% down.
+Non-certified mobile units: 20-25%.
+Permanent foundation builds: 15-20% (or 3.5% with FHA if HUD-compliant).

 The smartest financial move is to save more than you think you will need for a down payment.